 Photoshop re-opens the filter's dialog box for me, allowing me to adjust the Amount value to add more or less noise to the image.
 When I'm done, I can just click OK to once again close the filter's dialog box.
 Smart Filters are a great recent addition to Photoshop and one of many reasons to consider upgrading if you're still using CS2 or earlier:

 And there we have it!
-That’s how to easily simulate film grain in an image with Photoshop!
-Check out our Photo Effects section for more great Photoshop effects tutorials, or see below for other tutorials you may be interested in!
+That's how to easily simulate film grain in an image with Photoshop!
+Check out our Photo Effects section for more Photoshop effects tutorials!